-Factors that reduced the impact of this particular spill included the time of year it occurred, the distance the oil traveled before landing on the Canadian shoreline, the rapid cleanup program, and the exposure of contaminated areas to strong wave and tidal action.
+Factors that reduced the impact of this particular spill included the time of year it occurred, the distance the oil traveled before landing on the Canadian shoreline, the rapid clean-up program, and the exposure of contaminated areas to strong wave and tidal action.
 Because the spill occurred in the winter, air and water temperatures were cold; the oil tended to congeal and could be easily picked up.
-Plant and animal populations were low in the winter and metabolic rates were at their lowest.
+Plant and animal populations were low in the winter and metabolic rates are at there lowest.
 Most species were not in the breeding phase of their life cycle.
 Seabirds and other migratory animals were on their wintering grounds, and not exposed to the immediate impacts of the spill.
 However, I do not want to minimize the overall impact resulting from the spill.
 Depending on which estimate you use, between 20,000 to 50,000 birds were killed.
-Coastal plants and animals were also impacted, particularly in the more heavily oiled areas.
+Coastal plant and animals were also impacted, particularly in the more heavily oiled areas.

-The cleanup effort was rapid and thorough, and most of the oil was removed from the coast.
+The clean-up effort was rapid and thorough, and most of the oil was removed from the coast.
 The exposed location of the contamination on the coast obviously limited the impact where natural self-cleaning was at a maximum because of wave action.
-The organisms in these locations are also very hardy and adapted to extreme environments.
+The organisms in these locations are also very hearty and adapted to extreme environments.

-Anyone interested in learning more about this spill, should request a copy of the Regional Program Report 89-01, "The Nestucca Oil Spill: Fate and Effects to May 31, 1989", from the Department of the Environment, West Vancouver, British Columbia, Canada.
+If anyone is interested learning more about this spill, they can write the Canadian government, Department of the Environment, in West Vancouver, British Columbia, and request the Regional Program Report 89-01, The Nestucca Oil Spill: Fate and Effects to May 31, 1989.